Home / Learning Center / 5 Money Hacks Every College Student Should Know

 4. Choose a Rewarding Bank Account

 Choosing the right bank account can also help you to make the most of your money.
-SouthEast Bank’s EDU Checking account,1 for example, offers a cash back reward of $.10 credited to your account for each qualifying SouthEast debit card purchase.
+Some banks offer cash-back rewards on qualifying debit card purchases.

 5. Manage Credit and Debit Cards With CardValet: